Author(s)

 Unfolding over the course of a single week during Texas hurricane season, Work to Do pings between the co-op鈥檚 first year and present day, as the unionization bid reaches fever pitch.
 The wind howls, the power goes out, and water creeps through the front door, as questions of who owns the grocery store and who has a right to its future are posed.
 And will the workers ever be paid enough to buy the organic groceries they shelve?

-Work to Do is a gorgeous, deeply tender first novel that catalogs the fits and starts, the mess, and all of the joy that comprises the human condition. . . .
-I found myself instantly smitten with the characters.
+鈥淛ules Wernersbach has crafted something beautiful with Work to Do.
+It is a gorgeous, deeply tender first novel that catalogs the fits and starts, the mess, and all of the joy that comprises the human condition.
+A book about trying, failing, and then trying again; I found myself instantly smitten with the characters.
 A true pleasure.鈥濃擪risten Arnett, author, Stop Me If You鈥檝e Heard This One

 鈥淎n illuminating, funny, important book about crucial questions with no easy answers, Wernersbach鈥檚 debut explores unionization, wealth disparity, and accountability in capitalism.
 Starring a lively group of queers . . .
 Work to Do is a propulsive joy to read鈥擨 loved it.鈥濃擫ydi Conklin, author, Songs of No Provenance

-鈥淥ne of the best political novels I鈥檝e read in years.
-Holding back judgment, the novel lets these characters, with their messy pasts, self-concepts, and the financial conditions that bind them, play out with empathy and urgency.鈥濃擩eanne Thornton, author, A/S/L
+鈥淭his parable of the Guadalupe Street Co-op is one of the best political novels I鈥檝e read in years.
+Holding back judgment, the novel lets these characters, with their messy pasts, self-concepts, and the financial conditions that bind them, play out with empathy and urgency against summer storms and mesquite-smoked charms.鈥濃擩eanne Thornton, author, A/S/L

 Paperback